 - The noise of air compressors is typically between 40dB to 90 dB, which is typically lower than the sound of the human voice but varies from product to product.

 - There is a displacement of air inside the device with the stroke of the piston according to the RPM in cubic feet per minute.

-- Some air compressors also consist of the filters that purify the air passing through a material in which solids and liquids for purification and filtration of the air.
+- Some air compressors also contain filters that purify the air, by passing it through a material that catches solids and liquids for purification and filtration of the air.

 - Apart from this, they also have air pressure regulators to help adjust the pressure with which the air comes out.

 - The air compressors with a high-pressure ratio are generally the best.

 - The storage pressure can be controlled using pressure switches that can be either wired to the motor or the control circuit if the machine is huge.

 This should be noted when buying an Airbrush Compressor